 - If you must use different polishing compounds with one buffing wheel, then you can clear up the compound residue by using a wire brush against the rotating wheel.

 - Fixing your drill into a vice will help you polish smaller articles more efficiently and with ease.

 - Use good wax polish to protect an already polished metal.

 Polishing Surface Finish FAQs

 Polishing helps to create a shiny and smooth surface on custom manufactured parts.
 It assists in enhancing the appearance of the parts while preventing corrosion (by removing oxidation), improving cleanability, and reducing the adhesion of the parts.
 The polishing surface finish also leaves the clean material surface with a significant reflective property.
-All of these aim at ensuring the parts meet up to customers’ expectations.
+All of these aims at ensuring the parts meet up to customers’ expectations.

 Generally, polishing compounds are abrasives.
 These abrasives consist of polishing powder which is mixed with fats and waxes, with the end result being a bar or cake.
 These abrasives smooth metal surfaces and help to apply clean, polished finishes.

 Polishing and buffing are two of the most common finishing processes in the manufacturing industry.
 Both surface finishing methods involve smoothing surfaces of components to improve their physical properties and aesthetics.
 However, buffing involves using abrasives that are secured to the buffing wheel.
 On the other hand, polishing does not involve gluing the grit-based abrasives to the wheel.
 This allows for easy and quick removal/replacement of the abrasive from the wheel.